baslking/spark-zenko/README.md

 ### Get Zenko up and Running

-If you want to use the Orbit portal, currently you need to use the `pensieve-0` tagged version
+If you want to use the Orbit portal, at the time of the writing you needed to use the `pensieve-0` tagged version.
+I think today you can drop the pensieve-o tag and just use zenko/cloudserver.

 ```shell
 	docker run --name zenko -d -p8000:8001 zenko/cloudserver:pensieve-0